Robpol86/makemkv/README.md

 [udev rules](http://www.reactivated.net/writing_udev_rules.html) backups are as easy as inserting discs and then sitting back until the drive ejects the disc.
 Rinse and repeat.

-Note this Docker image only decrypts and rips to MKV files.
+Note that this Docker image only decrypts and rips to MKV files.
 It does not transcode/convert files into smaller sizes or other formats.
 Ripping Blurays may take up around **40 GB** or so in my experience.

 ## Variables and Volumes